Deer Management Certificate Level 3

 - Candidates should consider the relevance of each course to their chosen vocation/role.

-- Candidates may wish to enquire employers and/or landowners which courses they feel would equip them most suitably for the role for which they are applying.
+- Candidates may wish to enquire of employers and/or landowners which courses they feel would equip them most suitably for the role for which they are applying.

 - Candidates who hold prior qualifications (Degrees, Diplomas, CPD, Post-grad etc) in relevant subject areas, may be eligible for recognition of their prior learning through the award of relevant credits.
 All qualifications will be assessed on a case-by-case basis to determine their relevance.